Skip to main content

 • Use keyword routing when request intent is clearly expressed in the message content

-• Use token length routing to send complex, long prompts to more capable models
+• Use token length routing to send complex, long prompts to more capable models based on the current message

 • Use time routing to optimize costs during off-peak hours